An Infamous Army: Reception

 Soon after An Infamous Army appeared in the UK, it was the novel's historical precision that was singled out for praise.
 The Times Literary Supplement noted that "details are presented not merely with astonishing care and accuracy – bibliography and maps all complete – [but] the meaning of the opening moves of the campaign is better grasped than in some historical accounts, and there is even a sound criticism of Wellington's strategy."
 The Daily Mail was also enthusiastic in describing the novel as giving "one of the clearest and most balanced accounts in the English language of the Hundred Days".

 The novel was equally admired once it appeared in the US in 1938.
 The Macon Telegraph called it a "readable and well written account of a great period in history and a charming story".
-The St. Joseph News-Press praised her depiction of the Battle of Waterloo, writing that Heyer "has breathed reality into the pages of history" and made of "what would ordinarily be a mass of unwieldy detail" a "cohesive picture".
+The St. Joseph News-Press praised her depiction of the Battle of Waterloo, writing that Heyer "has breathed reality into the pages of history" and made a "cohesive picture" of "what would ordinarily be a mass of unwieldy detail".
 The Sacramento Bee also noted of the battle scene that Heyer "handles it with spirit, and a great deal of interest and clarity are achieved with unwieldy material."

-There were also impressive reactions in military circles.
+There were also impressive responses in military circles.
 Her description of the fierce fighting at Waterloo was later studied at Sandhurst and acclaimed as the best there is, while across the English Channel a professor of Military Studies at the Belgian Military Academy declared the battle scenes "the nearest to reality that one will ever come without having been there."